eclipse-equinox/equinox/docs/README.md

 Open http://127.0.0.1:4000 in your browser to see the result while developing.
 The server does support hot-reload so you should see changes to `.md` files immediately without restart (there are a few exceptions).
 Checkout the [jekyll-docs](https://jekyllrb.com/docs/pages/) to get more into the details and features.

+## Customizing Themes

+In order to customize the layouts, we have copied the layouts of our theme `jekyll-theme-minimal` (see `_config.yml`) from https://github.com/pages-themes/minimal/tree/master/_layouts to the `_layouts` folder.

+More info on overriding themes at: https://jekyllrb.com/docs/themes/#overriding-theme-defaults